 How to Train an Older Dog – Most valuable tips

-Try to find out what your dog already knows
+Could you try to find out what your dog already knows?

 The first step of training an older dog is understanding what habits it has already picked up.
 If the dogs are rescued or adopted by following them for a few days, you will be able to tell what they already know about general household manners.

 It is also significant to find out whether the dogs have picked up some bad habits in the past.
-You must ensure that dogs get rid of such habits at the beginning of the training.
-Most older dogs who did not have proper training pick up habits like chewing books, shoes, and newspapers or barking unnecessarily.
+You must ensure that dogs eliminate such habits at the beginning of the training.
+Most older dogs who need proper training pick up habits like chewing books, shoes, and newspapers or barking unnecessarily.

-When you take an older dog home, you are unaware of what kind of environment it was raised in.
-You must first help the dog to understand the boundaries at your home.
+When you take an older dog home, you need to be made aware of what kind of environment it was raised in.
+You’ll first need to help the dog understand your home’s boundaries.

-Encourage him to bring the magazine instead of chewing it and tell it to be in its place when any guest comes to your place.
+Could you encourage him to bring the magazine instead of chewing it and tell it to be in its place when guests come to your place?
 It will not happen in a day, but the habits will change slowly.

 Dogs will always be eager to please the people in the house.
 So, with some motivation, they will learn what makes them happy.
 Give them treats if they can do the jobs successfully.